How Flocabulary Supports The Science Of Reading (Blog Image)

 Getting to Know Me Lyric Lab activity example

 The videos also promote interaction with the lyrics of the songs.
 Students can read along with the music, highlight words, and complete a cloze passage.
 This interactive approach helps students to better understand the rhythm and flow of language, making it easier for them to read aloud with confidence and expression.
+To boost fluency, try using reading groups to practice reading aloud, focusing on strategies that strengthen phonemic awareness, such as breaking down words into individual sounds before reading them as a whole.

 Additionally, Flocabulary’s Lyric Lab feature enables students to interact with the lyrics of the songs by highlighting words and creating their own rhymes.
 Lyric Lab even has beats that students can play in the background of their rhymes, allowing them to practice fluency by creating their own original work.

 Flocabulary’s emphasis on language comprehension distinguishes it from other educational resources.
 It supports the Science of Reading with comprehension instruction, teaching language comprehension skills so students understand what words mean.
 This includes teaching students about phonics and decoding, context and background knowledge, and vocabulary.
+These techniques, combined with intentional reading comprehension strategy instruction, ensure students can connect decoding skills to understanding the meaning of the text.

 For instance, consider the term “Berlin Wall.”
 A basic understanding of letters and their sound correspondences would enable a child to decode these two words.
 However, phonics and decoding alone do not guarantee a true understanding of the term, its historical context, or the symbolic and ideological divide of the Berlin Wall.